 High Negotiations Committee

-20 local, regional, and international organizations most influential in the life of Syria (prime actors) named and ranked the High Negotiations Committee according to its influence.
-In the chart below, the left column ranks prime actors, from most influential (Russia) to the least influential (Relief International).
+Ninety-six (96) local, regional, and international organizations and entities (prime actors) have been identified as influential in the life of Syria.
+In the chart below, the left column ranks the prime actors from most influential in shaping the life in Syria (Russia) to the least influential (Relief International).

 "Get them connected to the ground so the people feel represented by them."
 (233121)

-Round 3 statements (Nov.
-2016 - July 2017):
+Round 3 participants stated (Nov.
+2016 - Jul.
+2017):

-"From a political negotiation process they are important as a path to start a peace process.
+"As a political negotiation process they are important as a path to start a peace process.
 The members have debatable influence on what actually is happening in Syria.”
 (233121)

-"Controlled by international influences.
+"They are controlled by international influences.
 No one is helping them.”
 (230713)

-Round 2 statements (Nov.
-2016 - July 2017):
+Round 2 participants stated (Aug.
+2016 - Oct.
+2017):

 “It has been imposed on the Syrian people.
 They have no say on the ground.
 Most used to work for the Syrian government.
 They just changed uniforms.”
 (220291)

-“Most inclusive representative of the opposition.”
+“They are the most inclusive representative of the opposition.”
 (223911)

-Round 1 statements (Jan.
+Round 1 participants stated (Jan.
 2016 - May 2016):

-“Mandated by international community and Security Council.”
+“They are mandated by the international community and Security Council.”
 (215261)